rupam-seal/react-quote-app/README.md

 # Random Quote App
-A React Advice App using react on the front end and we'll make get requests to Advice Slip JSON API.
+A React Advice App using react on the front end. <br/>It make get requests to Advice Slip JSON API to get advice

 ## Live Site